Applied Crisis Management in Procurement

 Completing the crisis cycle and rising from the ashes

-After the crisis, a company attempts to rise from the ashes with a new transformation program intended to optimize, motivate, and energize the survivors.
+After the crisis, a company attempts to rise from the ashes with a new transformation program to optimize, motivate, and energize the survivors.
 Will that be the termination of a disaster cycle or the beginning of a new loop?

 To keep receiving new insights and research, please subscribe here

-More information on this and other exciting topics could be found in "The Technology Procurement Handbook."
-It represents 23 years of experience, billions of dollars worth of successful sourcing projects, and 1000s of hours spent on research, analysis, and content creation for the most demanding professional readers.
+More information on this and other exciting topics can be found in "The Technology Procurement Handbook."
+It represents 23 years of experience, billions of dollars worth of successful sourcing projects, and 1000s hours spent on research, analysis, and content creation for the most demanding professional readers.

 The Technology Procurement Handbook front page